-My mother Helen and I with my son Aaron
+My mother Helen and I with my son Aaron, Christmas 1977

-Because my mother was determined to expose us to ‘good music’ she made it a point to take us to free concerts in the Southern California area where I grew up.
+Family and friends will tell you I’ll pretty much burst into song at the drop of a hat.
+(Just ask my grandkids).
+My brother, sister and I were all in glee club before it was cool, and my mom came to all of our concerts.
+And because she was determined to expose us to ‘good music’ she made it a point to take us to free concerts in the Southern California area where we grew up.
 Each year one of the outdoor malls had special Christmas concerts with full choir and orchestra.
 I think this is where I first heard Handel’s “Messiah.”

 I think she’d be overjoyed–which makes me smile (and sometimes cry).